 [Please note that each armed conflict is unique, and requires the design of a bespoke mediation process.
 This blog is an unfinished and evolving work in progress and I welcome all comments and contributions].

-2nd Principle of Humanitarian Mediation – Choice of Mediator [‘M’]
+2nd Principle of Negotiating Political Order – Choice of Mediator [‘M’]

 To discover the existence of common ground, which may contain hidden value that has the potential to expand the political and economic pie for settlement, the M and Participants [‘P’s’] need to look beyond the conflict at: